Jingo88/React_Tic_Tac_Toe/README.md

 * Materialize CSS
 * HTML

-### Details
+### Users Can:

-* Users can create an account
+* Create an account
-* Users can login
-* Users can leave the page, come back, and remain logged in
-* Once logged in Users can see their own record, and a leaderboard
-* Users can start a game or log out
+* Log into the account
+* View their win record
+* View a leaderboard of the top ten players
-* Once a game has started users can:
+* Play a game until:
 	* Win
 	* Lose
 	* Tie
+* Reset a game
-	* Reset the game
+* Quit the game

+### Other Features

+* Bcrypt - used to hash the passwords into the database
-	* Quit the game and go back to the login page
+* Express-sessions - used to keep users logged in even if they leave the page
+* Axios - used to perform ajax requests to the server file
+* Materalize -  used for styling and ensuring a person enters a value on the home screen